 (As information around this is constantly changing, check with librarian authorities ALA for current guidelines on loaning materials. )

 The US Centers for Disease Control and Prevention (CDC) suggests that a solution of at least 70% isopropyl alcohol should be an effective disinfecting agent for use on household hard surfaces.
 To ensure you do not damage the circuit board while cleaning, electronics experts often recommend that you use at least 90% isopropyl alcohol.
-Please keep in mind that while it is good practice to clean Makey Makey kits between users, transmissibility of COVID-19 from contaminated surfaces and objects is not fully understood, and we cannot guarantee that this procedure will rid the Makey Makey of all COVID-19 germs until more research is done by the CDC.
+Please keep in mind that it is good practice to clean Makey Makey kits between users, but make sure to never soak your circuit boards!

 See the CDC website for more recommendations on routine cleaning and disinfection of households.